NVIDIA/NeMo/docs/source/asr/asr_language_models.rst

                                          --beam_alpha <list of the beam alphas> \
                                          --beam_width <list of the beam betas> \
                                          --preds_output_folder <optional folder to store the predictions>
+                                         --decoding_mode beam_search_ngram

 It would report the performances in terms of Word Error Rate (WER) and Character Error Rate (CER).
-The script can perform grid search on the three hyperparameters of beam_width, beam_alpha, and beam_beta when a list of values are given.
+The script can perform grid search on the three hyperparameters of ``beam_width``, ``beam_alpha``, and ``beam_beta`` when a list of values are given.

+There is also a tutorial to learn more about evaluating the ASR models with N-gram LM here:
+`Offline ASR Inference with Beam Search and External Language Model Rescoring <https://colab.research.google.com/github/NVIDIA/NeMo/blob/r1.0.0rc1/tutorials/asr/Offline_ASR.ipynb>`_

 .. _neural_rescoring:
 Neural Rescoring